 Static and Dynamic Models

-show the values of various attributes in a balanced system
+Show the value of various attributes in a balanced system.

-do not work well in real-time systems however, may work in a dynamic system when it is in equilibrium
+Do not work well in real-time systems however, it may work in a dynamic system being in equilibrium

 Some of the typical business problem areas where simulation techniques are used are:

 Operational Research (OR) includes a wide range of problem-solving techniques involving various advanced analytical models and methods applied.
 It helps in efficient and improved decision-making.

 It encompasses techniques such as simulation, mathematical optimization, queuing theory, stochastic-process models, econometric methods, data envelopment analysis, neural networks, expert systems, decision analysis, and the analytic hierarchy process.